alun0511/alunpelago/README.md

 # Instructions

-If the website looks strange please try changing browser.
+If the website looks strange please try deleting cache and history or change browser.
 There is something wrong with the stylesheets in especially firefox.

 # Code review